Henry Clay (cigar): History

 Henry Clay was founded in the 1840s by a Spanish immigrant to Cuba, Julián Álvarez Granda.
 The brand was nationalized by Fidel Castro's government following the Cuban Revolution, and manufacturing was severely reduced throughout the 1960s.

-The cigar's American Trademark was owned by the Henry Clay and Bock & Co.
-Ltd. located in Trenton, New Jersey.
+The cigar's American trademark was owned by Henry Clay and Bock & Co.
+Ltd., located in Trenton, New Jersey.
 Henry Clay and Bock & Co.
 Ltd. became a component of the Tobacco Trust that, along with other trusts, was an object of the antitrust legislation of the United States.

-By 1986, Henry Clay's American trademark was owned by Consolidated Cigar Corpation, which started producing non-Cuban Henry Clays.
+By 1986, Henry Clay's American trademark was owned by Consolidated Cigar Corporation, which started producing non-Cuban Henry Clays.
 The Consolidated Cigar Corporation was eventually purchased by Altadis.